walwalwalides/Delphi-Collection-FireDAC/MSSQL_MyProduct/README.md

 # Features
 - Connect Application With MSSQL Server .
 - Test Connection Parameters of the Main Connection .
-- Check Table Exists in MSSQL Server .
+- Check Table Exists With MSSQL Server .
 - Execute Different Sql Task and CRUD-Operationen .